rakibulhasan044/book-shop-level-2/README.md

 ## instructions on setting up the project locally

-- For running file locally download the file from github repository and run npm i command in terminal, all the dependency will be download automatically and the project is good to run.
+- For running file locally download the file from github repository and run npm i command in terminal, all the dependency will be download automatically.Then create an env file add port and mongodb url

+PORT = your port
+DATABASE_URL = your mongodb url